samuel-bohman/AI-benchmarking-guide/README.md

 LLM Inference Workloads: `llm`

 ### Extras
+- The console output and errors are logged in `Outputs/log.txt.`
 - The file [`config.json`](https://github.com/Azure/AI-benchmarking-guide/blob/main/config.json) contains the specific settings for the benchmarks.
 - The [`models`](https://github.com/Azure/AI-benchmarking-guide/blob/b2d64036d7ba6d4171e0f1ece26967dc97c7740f/config.json#L83) field in `config.json` contains all the inference models that can be benchmarked.
 To run benchmark for a specific model, set `use_model: true`.
 They are all set to `false` by default.
 - All the AMD models in `config.json` are marked with `"type": "amd"`
+- All the NVIDIA models in `config.json` are marked with `"type": "nvidia"`
 - Test results will be stored in the `Outputs` directory.

 You can find example of results for the ND A100 v4, ND H100 v5 and ND H200 v5 virtual machines stored under [`Azure_Results`](https://github.com/Azure/AI-benchmarking-guide/tree/main/Azure_Results).

 ### Storage
 - The benchmarks, especially LLM Benchmarks, take up a lot of space.
 Therefore, we recommend cloning this benchmark repository onto a mounted NVMe disk.
-- The AMD benchmarks are ran in docker containers, which are automatically created and killed when the tests are ran.
-To make sure that these docker containers don't fill up your storage space, you can change the default location that docker stores its files.
+- Some of the AMD benchmarks are ran in docker containers, which are automatically created and killed when the tests are ran.
+To make sure that these docker containers don't fill up your storage space, change the default location that docker stores its files.
 Do this by:

   `vim /etc/docker/daemon.json`

-  make sure `data-root` points to a directory on the mounted NVMe disk, or somewhere with sufficient storage space (we recommend at least 1TB of free space)
+  make sure `data-root` points to a directory on the mounted NVMe disk, or somewhere with sufficient storage space (we recommend at least 500GB of free space)

   ```
   {